Thousands experiencing power outages across southeast Wisconsin - NewsBreak

 Exact Sciences laying off 350 employees, including 250 in Wisconsin

-MADISON, Wis. — Exact Sciences is laying off hundreds of employees — roughly 5% of its workforce — citing “the impact of inflation, market volatility, and prioritization of the programs that will have the greatest impact on improving cancer care.”
-In a statement to News 3 Now Monday evening, the company said it is making the move “to allocate our...
+MADISON, Wis. — Exact Sciences is laying off hundreds of employees — roughly 5% of its workforce — citing “the impact of inflation, market volatility, and prioritization of the programs that will have the greatest impact on improving cancer care.”.
+In a statement, the company said...

 wtmj.com